 Maryborough, a city in the Fraser Coast Region, has a number of heritage-listed buildings, including the former Australian Joint Stock Bank where P.L.
 Travers’ father, Travers Goff, worked as bank manager and where, in August 1899, she was born in a room on the second floor.
 We will view the bronze statue of her at the front of the building which commemorates her literary achievements.
 Born Helen Lyndon Goff, she lived in Maryborough until the age of five when the family relocated to Allora.
 Within the former bank we visit the ‘Story Bank Mary Poppins Museum’ which describes her life story and her ties with Maryborough.

-Following time at leisure for lunch we make a short visit to the National Trust-run ‘Brennan and Geraghty’s Store Museum’.
+Following a light lunch at restaurant located in the portside heritage precinct we make a short visit to the National Trust-run ‘Brennan and Geraghty’s Store Museum’.
 This charming store, established in 1871, is a rare survivor of our commercial heritage and features goods dating back to the 1890s.
 From the museum we continue to River Heads where we take the 50-minute ferry trip to our resort overlooking Kingfisher Bay.
 (Overnight Kingfisher Bay Resort) BLD

 - Lake McKenzie